-Notwithstanding the dimensional requirements table located in Section 4.3 of this Ordinance, lots in a mobile home park shall meet or exceed the following minimum lot area and lot width requirements.
+Notwithstanding the dimensional requirements of Table 3.2 of this Ordinance, lots in a mobile home park shall meet or exceed the following minimum lot area and lot width requirements.

 5.9.2.1.1.
 Lots served by individual subsurface wastewater disposal systems: